pierreboissinot/pashing/README.md

 Inspired by [Dashing](https://github.com/Shopify/dashing), a great tool to create dashboards.

-This project goal is to offer the samle features as Dashing but in a different technic stack:
+This project goal is to offer the same features as Dashing but in a different technic stack:
 * Sinatra => Symfony
 * Batman.js => VueJs